 Classification Consent Form

 I, undersigned, (name)

-will undergo the classification process, in accordance with the IPCH Classification Articles as written below.
+will undergo the classification procedure IPCH Classification Articles

 Signature Athlete: Date :

 rase the athlete has the are <18 signature of narent / quardian

 This agreement includes:

 - The willingness to undergo a complete Classification Process, including all components as required by the IPCH and to take part co-operating fully with the classifiers and give maximal effort during all tests. - Acknowledgement that classifiers are not held liable for any pain or suffering experienced in the course of the evaluation. - Agreement to allow photographs and/or videotaping for educational purpose.